Past Public Program

 Gibney, 53A Chamber Street, NYC

-Ali Rosa-Salas, Director of Programming at Abrons Arts Center, moderates a conversation with visual artist Deville Cohen and choreographer Shamel Pitts on interdisciplinary practices in dance and the visual arts.
-The conversation will provide behind the scenes insight on the artist and choreographer’s new piece, Menagerie, which opens to the public at Gibney this fall.
+Ali Rosa-Salas, Director of Programming at Abrons Arts Center, moderated a conversation with visual artist Deville Cohen and choreographer Shamel Pitts on interdisciplinary practices in dance and the visual arts.
+The conversation provided behind the scenes insight on the artist and choreographer’s new piece, Menagerie, which opened to the public at Gibney in the fall of 2018.
 Menagerie explores the quixotic individuality of six dancers who are in the Gibney Dance Company.
 Taking cues from Tennessee Williams’s The Glass Menagerie, Cohen and Pitts exaggerate the performers’ differences by researching movement that amplifies their sense of self, and then resurface the possibility of a space where each of them can live and thrive inside a given collection of objects and environments, while negotiating their individuality.
-Menagerie is supported by Artis and will be presented at Gibney from November 16-18, 2018.
+Menagerie is supported by Artis and was presented at Gibney from November 16-18, 2018.

 Deville Cohen (b.
 1977 Tel Aviv), is a visual artist and a director living and working in New York.
 He studied sculpture at the KHB Berlin (Germany) from 2002-2007, and received his MFA in film/video from Bard College, NY in 2010.
 His work was shown internationally in museums, venues, and galleries such as MoMA PS1; SFMoMA; The Deutsche Oper Berlin; The Center for Contemporary Art Tel Aviv; Disjecta, Portland OR; The Living Art Museum, Reykjavik; Abrons Art Center NYC; The Munich Biennale for New Music Theater; The Marjorie Barrick Museum, Las Vegas; Movement Research Festival, NYC; AUX Performance Space, Philadelphia, PA; Aspect Ratio Gallery, Chicago; Marlborough Chelsea Gallery, NYC; and Foxy Production gallery, NYC among others.
 He was an artist in residence at Recess Art; EMPAC (Experimental Media and Performing Arts Center) Troy; The Wooster Group Performance Garage; Lower Manhattan Cultural Council (LMCC) workspace, Fountainhead Miami; MANA contemporary; and LMCC Process Space. www.devillecohen.art